literalplus/tweleter2/README.md

 For the import, remove the weird JS stuff from the first line of `tweets.js` so that it becomes valid JSON.

-Then: `cargo run -- import PATH-TO-TWEETS-JS`
+Then: `cargo run --release -- import PATH-TO-TWEETS-JS`

-To delete a batch of tweets: `cargo run -- delete-some`
+To delete a batch of tweets: `cargo run --release -- delete-some`

 Please note that the Twitter API has some rate limits, so you need to do this more often.